-The Disciplinary Sanctions will be implemented as soon as is feasible, either upon the outcome of any appeal or the expiration of the window to appeal without an appeal being requested.
+The disciplinary sanctions will be implemented as soon as is feasible, either upon the outcome of any appeal or the expiration of the window to appeal without an appeal being requested.

-12. Appeals by Where the Respondent is a Student
+12. Appeals by Where the Respondent Is a Student

-A. Each Party may appeal the dismissal of a Formal Complaint or any included allegations or a determination of responsibility on the following grounds:

-1) A procedural irregularity under the University policy or procedures that affected the hearing outcome.

-2) New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing or dismissal of the Formal Complaint that could affect the outcome of the matter.
-3) The Title IX Coordinator, Investigator(s), or Decision Maker(s) had a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general, that affected the outcome of the matter.
+- A. Each party may appeal the dismissal of a formal complaint or any included allegations or a determination of responsibility on the following grounds: - 1) A procedural irregularity under the University policy or procedures that affected the hearing outcome. - 2) New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing or dismissal of the formal complaint that could affect the outcome of the matter.

-4) The Disciplinary Sanction imposed was arbitrary or capricious.

-B. Appeals must be filed in writing within 5 days of being notified of the decision and must indicate the grounds for the appeal.

-C. The submission of an appeal stays any Disciplinary Sanctions for the pendency of an appeal.
-Supportive Measures and remote learning opportunities remain available during the pendency of the appeal.

-D. If a party appeals, the University will notify the other party in writing of the appeal as soon as practicable, however the time for appeal shall be offered equitably to all parties and shall not be extended for any party solely because the other party filed an appeal.
-If the basis of the appeal is the Disciplinary Sanction imposed was arbitrary or capricious, the other Party will be given 5 days to respond to the Disciplinary Sanctions basis of appeal after being notified of the appeal.

-E. Appeals will be decided by the Vice President of Student Affairs and Enrollment Management or designee, who will be free of conflict of interest and bias, and will not serve as an Investigator, Title IX Coordinator, Advisor or Decision Maker in the same matter.

-F. The appealing party must meet its burden to demonstrate the outcome was affected by a preponderance of the evidence.
-The role of the Vice President of Student Affairs and Enrollment Management of designee is to not reweigh the evidence, but to conduct an independent review of the original hearing process, factual record or sanction to determine whether sufficient evidence supports the decision rendered by the Decision Maker(s)

-G. The outcome of appeal will be provided in writing simultaneously to both Parties, and include rationale for the decision.
+- 3) The Title IX Coordinator, investigator(s), or decision maker(s) had a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general, that affected the outcome of the matter. - 4) The disciplinary sanction imposed was arbitrary or capricious. - B. Appeals must be filed in writing within 5 days of being notified of the decision and must indicate the grounds for the appeal. - C. The submission of an appeal stays any disciplinary sanctions for the pendency of an appeal.
+Supportive measures and remote learning opportunities remain available during the pendency of the appeal. - D. If a party appeals, the University will notify the other party in writing of the appeal as soon as practicable; however, the time for appeal shall be offered equitably to all parties and shall not be extended for any party solely because the other party filed an appeal.
+If the basis of the appeal is the disciplinary sanction imposed was arbitrary or capricious, the other party will be given five days to respond to the disciplinary sanctions basis of appeal after being notified of the appeal. - E. Appeals will be decided by the Vice President for Student Affairs and Enrollment Management or designee, who will be free of conflict of interest and bias, and will not serve as an investigator, Title IX Coordinator, advisor or decision maker in the same matter. - F. The appealing party must meet its burden to demonstrate the outcome was affected by a preponderance of the evidence.
+The role of the Vice President for Student Affairs and Enrollment Management or designee is to not reweigh the evidence, but to conduct an independent review of the original hearing process, factual record or sanction to determine whether sufficient evidence supports the decision rendered by the decision maker(s). - G. The outcome of appeal will be provided in writing simultaneously to both parties, and include rationale for the decision.